Pac Man Frog Care Sheet

 Albino Pac-Man frogs.

 It is widely circulated that Pac-Man frogs need temperatures in the 75 to 85 degree Fahrenheit range.
 While this is true of their natural environment, Pac-Man frogs spend the majority of their time buried in the cool ground.
-In captive environments the substrate doesn’t provide the same protection due to lack of depth and the ability for air to move under the tank.
+In captive environments the substrate doesn't provide the same protection due to lack of depth and the ability for air to move under the tank.
 Therefore, normal room temperatures of 65 to 85 degrees are recommended.
-Pac-Man frogs will also use hiding spots, so they should be provided.
+Pac-Man frogs will also use hiding spots, so reptile hides should be provided.
 Live plants, such as Pothos, not only provide hiding spots but also help to process feces and CO2.

 Pac-Man Frog Food